DeNepo/web-apps/week-1/README.md

 > [Code-Along](https://github.com/HackYourFutureBelgium/homework-submission/#projects)

 This week's project is to follow the  [Build RESTful APIs with Node and Express](https://www.youtube.com/watch?v=pKd0Rpw7O48) by Mosh.
 Besides just Express and writing RESTful routes you will learn how to use _JSON schemas_, test your API's with _Postman_, use _environmental variables-, and practice continuous development using _nodemon_.

-But that's not enough!
+Don't worry if you don't understand everything in this project.
+The tutorial covers a lot of material very quickly, we'll spend the next weeks going deeper into the topics Mosh covers here.
+Think of this week's project as a sneak preview of the coming 3 weeks.

+Just copying his code is not all!
 After finishing with the tutorial you will need to refactor the code so that:

 * It reads and writes from a file called `courses.json` instead of using a local variable.